jackokring/jqt-chromebook-arm/VCVRack.md

   * `Init` a light indicating a new `profile.ijs` is detected differing from the patch (only 1 `Master` is required, and contexts of 2 can differ).
   * `Dominate` a button to force a stored patch `profile.ijs` to be the global one and only.
 Needs slave `Master`'s of the `Master` to `Reload`.
   * `Saved` an light indicating a JSON save since a load.
 Technically `profile.ijs` is loaded thrice.
 Once by `J` and just before (de-)serialization.
+  * `Lock On` a master momentary button to lock all IO.
+  * `Lock Off` a master momentary button to unlock all IO.

 ## Computational Considerations
 The `J` engine uses a string IO interface.
 Conversion of `char*` to and from `float` can consume CPU, but as the engine runs on its own thread this will be just ocassional delay by a number of `Sync` intervals at the worst.
 Consider it a feature.